boatbomber/BoatTEST/README.md

 `config.includeDescendants` -
 A boolean that defines whether to run all descendant spec files of directories or just the direct children

+`config.onlyShowFailures` -
+A boolean that defines whether the output will only include failed tests

 `config.verbose` -
 A boolean that defines whether verbose logging is enabled